-- ^{8.1.} All members of staff have been provided with a copy of Part One of "Keeping Children Safe in Education" (2023) which covers Safeguarding information for all staff. - ^{8.2.} Annex A KCSIE 2023 is a condensed version of Part one which can be provided instead of Part one to those staff who do not directly work with children, if the governing body or proprietor think it will provide a better basis for those staff to promote the welfare and safeguard children.
-If schools/colleges opt to use Annex A with some staff due to their role, leaders may wish to document this decision within the policy e.g. 'all members of staff who do not work directly with children will read Annex A. If the school/college requires all staff to read part one, remove the reference to 'annex A'. - ^{8.3.} All Members of staff have signed to confirm that they have read and understood Part One and Annex B. An electronic form will be completed and records of training will be held by each academy office on Arbor. - ^{8.4.} School leaders including the DSL will read the entire document.
-School leaders and all members of staff who work directly with children will access Annex B within Keeping Children Safe in Education 2023. - ^{8.5.} All school staff will complete the Safeguarding Refresher Training module on the Triple S training system. - ^{8.6.} The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information to ensure they are aware of the internal safeguarding processes at Miers Court Primary School as part of their induction.
-All staff will be provided with a copy of KCSIE and will complete online Safeguarding Training. - ^{8.7.} All staff should undergo safeguarding and child protection training (including online safety) at induction.
+- All members of staff have been provided with a copy of Part One of "Keeping Children Safe in Education" (2024) which covers Safeguarding information for all staff. - Annex A KCSIE 2024 is a condensed version of Part one which can be provided instead of Part one to those staff who do not directly work with children, if the governing body or proprietor think it will provide a better basis for those staff to promote the welfare and safeguard children.
+If schools/colleges opt to use Annex A with some staff due to their role, leaders may wish to document this decision within the policy e.g. 'all members of staff who do not work directly with children will read Annex A. If the school/college requires all staff to read part one, remove the reference to 'annex A'. - All Members of staff have signed to confirm that they have read and understood Part One and Annex B. An electronic form will be completed and records of training will be held by each academy office on Arbor. - School leaders including the DSL will read the entire document.
+School leaders and all members of staff who work directly with children will access Annex B within Keeping Children Safe in Education 2024. - All school staff will complete the Safeguarding Refresher Training module on the Triple S training system. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information to ensure they are aware of the schools internal safeguarding processes as part of their induction.
+All staff will be provided with a copy of KCSIE and will complete online Safeguarding Training. - All staff should undergo safeguarding and child protection training (including online safety) at induction.
 The training should be regularly updated.
 Induction and training should be in line with advice from the local three safeguarding partners.
-This training will include online safety and will take place at least annually. - ^{8.8.} In addition to child protection training all members of staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - ^{8.9.} All staff members (including temporary/supply staff) will be made aware of the school's expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy. - ^{8.10.} The Board of Director's recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - ^{8.11.} The DSL and Head of School will provide an annual report to the Local Academy Board detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained. - ^{8.12.} Miers Court Primary School has a nominated lead for the Local Academy Board (Mrs Gill Marshall).
-All members of the Local Academy Board will access appropriate safeguarding training which covers their specific strategic responsibilities at induction and on a regular basis.
+This training will include online safety and will take place at least annually. - In addition to child protection training all members of staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary/supply staff) will be made aware of the school's expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy. - The Board of Directors recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - The DSL and Head of School will provide an annual report to the Local Academy Board detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained. - Each school has a nominated Safeguarding lead for the Local Academy Board and all members of the Local Academy Board will access appropriate safeguarding training which covers their specific strategic responsibilities at induction and on a regular basis.
 Training will provide them with the knowledge to ensure their school's safeguarding policies and procedures are effective.
 This includes Directors strategic responsibility for online safety.

-9. Safe Working Practice
+18. Safe Working Practice